MarekBykowski/yocto-ci-manifest/README.md

 ## Clone all the needed repos

-This is important!
-I have prepared a special path using the LVM (logical-volume-manager) `/yocto/yocto-team` in wich all us as should create his/her user and clone the repos using the manifest file.
-So create a user dir and switch there
+**This is important!** I have prepared a special path using the LVM (logical-volume-manager) in `/yocto/yocto-team` concatenating the free spaces across various drives in which all us as should create his/her user dir wotj there
 ```
 mkdir -p /yocto/yocto-team/<user>
 cd /yocto/yocto-team/<user>